 And how empty are these people?
 Rush freaks over champagne cork.
 As if he can’t afford to replace flat champagne—considering The Wacky Detective had a domestic gross of $72 million dollars.

 The film’s total box office gross equaled the film’s $4 million dollar production cost and became one of 1995’s worse-reviewed movies and biggest flops.
-Madonna, who floats through the film’s as a connective-character named Elspeth, won another Razzie for the shelf.
+Madonna, who floats through the four films as a connective-character named Elspeth, won another Razzie for the shelf.

 Four Rooms is one of those films with no grey area.
 It’s either loved or it’s hated.
 Those that love it praise Tim Roth—who’s excellent in anything and everything—and suggested the film is for Rodriquez and Tarantino fans only.
 So, with that said, if you dig Roth, Rod and the Tar, this film is for you.